 Even though the shoe was not intended as minimalist, it revealed the athletes’ crave for simplicity in training footwear.
 This inspired the company to explore this niche, which resulted in the development of the Bare-XF line (“bare” is short for “barefoot” and “XF” stands for “CrossFit”).

 Frequently asked questions

 What are the benefits of wearing minimalist shoes for training?

 A human foot has an innate capacity to properly carry the person’s weight and absorb impact.
 In fact, it was even called “a masterpiece of engineering and a work of art” by the great Leonardo da Vinci.
-Thus, when a healthy foot receives constant support from the overly supportive and cushioned shoes, it tends to get weaker and lose its performance.
+Thus, when a healthy foot receives constant support from the overly cushioned shoes, it tends to get weaker and lose its performance.
 That’s where minimalist training shoes come to rescue.
 They promote the right, natural muscle activity of feet and ankles, help in developing reactivity and stability of the foot, building up ankle mobility, etc.

-- For cross-training: athletes in minimalist training shoes can benefit from improved proprioception, lateral stability, multi-directional grip, sufficient room for wiggling and splaying toes, and an overall flexible and lightweight construction of the footwear.
+Athletes in minimalist training shoes can benefit from improved proprioception, lateral stability, multi-directional grip, sufficient room for wiggling and splaying toes, and an overall flexible and lightweight construction of the footwear.

-- For walking: those who wear minimalist training shoes for fitness or casual walking will be able to enjoy the barefoot-like experience while still being protected from sharp objects on the ground.
+Those who wear minimalist training shoes for fitness or casual walking will be able to enjoy the barefoot-like experience while still being protected from sharp objects on the ground.

-- For running: a pair of non-cushioned minimalist training shoes will force the runner to land on the middle and front parts of the foot, engaging arches and calf muscles to absorb shock in a natural way.
+A pair of non-cushioned minimalist training shoes will force the runner to land on the middle and front parts of the foot, engaging arches and calf muscles to absorb shock in a natural way.